-The candidate is required to treat two patients for 200 hours each, for a total clinical requirement of 400 hours.
+Candidates are required to treat two patients for 200 hours each, for a total clinical requirement of 400 hours.
 Such treatment must be done under supervision, with patients provided through our psychoanalytic clinic.
 Candidates are to begin work with a clinic patient by the beginning of their second year in the Program, and they are to continue clinic work until the 400-hour clinic requirement is met.
+Candidates are required to complete 160 hours of clinical consultation with four clinical consultants (or three clinical consultants with 80 hours of consultation with one of them).
 In performing the clinic requirement, students are expected to follow all guidelines outlined in the Postdoctoral Clinic's policy and procedures manual, which is updated regularly.
-Students write progress reports on their clinic patients toward the end of each academic year.

 Candidates in the Program are required to complete 300 hours of personal psychoanalysis at a minimum of three sessions per week; each session must take place on a different day of the week and must be at least 45 minutes in duration.
 This analysis must begin prior to initiating work with a training case provided by our clinic, and it must be concurrent with at least one year of the treatment of the clinic patient.
 The candidate's training analyst must have had, at the commencement of the candidate's analysis, five years of experience following graduation from an analytic training program.
 Moderate-cost psychoanalysis is made available to candidates by many members of our faculty.
 For further information regarding moderate-cost analysis, candidates may speak with the Program Director.

-Candidates are evaluated by faculty following completion of each course, and by Clinical Consultants following each supervisory experience.
-Candidates' progress is monitored by the Progression Committee, which may require a candidate to complete additional coursework, consultation, clinical experience, or personal analysis.
+Candidates are evaluated by faculty following completion of each course, and by clinical consultants following each supervisory experience.
+Candidates' progress is monitored by the Progression Committee.

 ☞ For more information or to request an application, please email email@example.com or call 212.998.7890